JarvusInnovations/jarvus-guide-to-extjs/applications/upgrading_framework.md

 The `--noframework` option tells Sencha CMD to only upgrade the application's build files.
 You will be upgrading the framework by reconfiguring the submodule instead of letting CMD download or copy it.

 Review all changes made by the upgrade command, paying close attention to any made to `app.json` or `sencha.cfg` while mostly glossing over the rest.
+Unless Sencha CMD reported merge conflicts that need to be resolved, avoid making any changes until a follow-up commit.
 Commit all the changes made by the upgrade, documenting how you ran it:

 ```bash
 git add --all